Transferring between higher Education Institutions in higher Semesters

 The application deadlines for impacted programs can be found in the Academic Calendar.

-The deadline for enrollment will be announced in the admission notice.
+The deadline for enrollment will be announced in the admission notice (Zulassungsbescheid).
 When enrolling, students are required to present a notice of granting of credit (Anrechnungsbescheid) from the appropriate examination offices for each subject.

-Information on study programs which are subject to limited admissions (Numerus Clausus), can be found on the websites of the Admissions Office of Freie Universität Berlin.
+Information on how to apply can be found on the pages of the Admissions Office of Freie Universität Berlin.

-For initial information on recognition of foreign educational credentials, please see the following databases: anabin (in German) and DAAD.
-In case of any doubt, the following agency is responsible for these matters in the state of Berlin: Senate Administration for Education, Science and Research (Senatsverwaltung für Bildung, Wissenschaft und Forschung) - Zeugnisanerkennungsstelle (Credential Recognition, in German).
+Initial information on the recognition of an international educational qualification can be found in the following online databases: anabin (in German) and DAAD.
+For cases of doubt, the following is responsible in the state of Berlin: Senatsverwaltung für Bildung, Jugend und Familie - Zeugnisanerkennungsstelle.